georgmaureder/spring-petclinic/readme.md

-# Spring PetClinic Sample Application for XL Deploy
+# Spring PetClinic Sample Application for XL Deploy - Georg Test

 ## What does it look like?
 -spring-petclinic has been deployed here on cloudfoundry: http://demo-spring-petclinic.cfapps.io/